iq-motion-control/iq-module-communication-doc/docs/api_docs/cpp.rst

 configured ``GenericInterface``.
 Then, we can call the ``get`` function on ``PowerMonitorClient``'s ``volts_`` entry.
 In this example, we have called our ``GenericInterface`` ``com``, and are using ``PowerMonitorClient power``.
 To add the get command to the serial transmission buffer, we run ``power.volts_.get(com)``.
 It is important to note that calling a ``get`` does not explicitly transmit anything over the serial line.
-You must use the method above to transmit the data.
+You must extract the queued message from the generic interface and transmit it using the appropriate serial function as specified in :ref:`performing_iquart` above.

 Once the module receives the transmitted get request, it will respond with the proper IQUART response message.
-Then, we can run the reception procedure above in order to add the received IQUART data to our reception buffer.
+Then, we can run the reception procedure illustrated in :ref:`performing_iquart` in order to add the received IQUART data to our reception buffer.
 Once there, we update our ``PowerMonitorClient`` with all received IQUART data, and allow it to determine what (if any) received data pertains to it.
 Then, we can throw away the now-processed IQUART packet.
 Finally, we can check our client entry to see if it has received new data through the ``IsFresh`` function.